United Parcel (UPS) Received its Third Buy in a Row

-After Bernstein and Citigroup gave United Parcel (NYSE: UPS) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Scott Schneeberger assigned a Buy rating to United Parcel today and set a price target of $186.00.
-The company’s shares closed last Wednesday at $159.83.
+After Bernstein and Citigroup gave United Parcel (NYSE: UPS) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Thomas Wadewitz maintained a Buy rating on United Parcel today and set a price target of $210.00.
+The company’s shares closed last Thursday at $162.47, close to its 52-week high of $178.01.

-According to TipRanks.com, Schneeberger is a 5-star analyst with an average return of 7.3% and a 58.3% success rate.
-Schneeberger covers the Services sector, focusing on stocks such as Fleetcor Technologies, Service International, and Target Hospitality.
+According to TipRanks.com, Wadewitz is a 4-star analyst with an average return of 6.1% and a 53.5% success rate.
+Wadewitz covers the Industrial Goods sector, focusing on stocks such as Expeditors International, Kansas City Southern, and Werner Enterprises.

-United Parcel has an analyst consensus of Moderate Buy, with a price target consensus of $164.87, representing a 1.0% upside.
+Currently, the analyst consensus on United Parcel is a Moderate Buy with an average price target of $170.53, implying a 7.9% upside from current levels.
 In a report issued on October 14, Citigroup also maintained a Buy rating on the stock with a $190.00 price target.

 See today’s analyst top recommended stocks >>